IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 ## Architecture

 This journey accesses a fictitious retail banking system called MPLbank.
-Similar to real retail bank systems, MPLbank integrates an Account Management System, a Payment Hub (not shown in the schema), a Customer Management System & a Financial Risk Management System.
-On top of these components, an API layer hosted in IBM Bluemix has been set up to deliver Banking APIs, and make them reachable from all kind of applications.
+MPLbank integrates an Account Management System, a Payment Hub (not shown in the schema), a Customer Management System & a Financial Risk Management System.
+On top of these components, an API layer hosted in IBM Bluemix has been set up to deliver a banking API, and make them reachable from all kind of applications.

 ![alt text](images/architecture.png "Architecture")

-Exposed Banking APIs include:
+Published banking API includes:
-* **/customers/** API path calls the Customer Database services in MPLbank.
+* **/customers/** operation path calls the Customer Database services in MPLbank.
-* **/accounts/** API path calls the Account Management System services in MPLbank.
+* **/accounts/** operation path calls the Account Management System services in MPLbank.
-* **/customers/loan/** API path calls the Financial Risk Management System service in MPLbank.
+* **/customers/loan/** operation path calls the Financial Risk Management System service in MPLbank.

-The Customer Database System and Financial Risk Management System expose services through built-in REST/JSON Interfaces.
+The Customer Database System and Financial Risk Management System expose services through built-in REST/JSON interfaces.
 In front of the Account Management System, IBM z/OS Connect EE has been set up to create REST/JSON Interfaces from COBOL programs running in CICS.
 As a result, these 3 sub-systems are flexible and reachable using REST/JSON APIs.
-These sub-systems act as micro-services by delivering REST/JSON interfaces and IBM API Connect acts as API layer to manage a unique and final set of banking REST/JSON APIs.
+These sub-systems act as micro-services by delivering REST/JSON interfaces and IBM API Connect acts as an API layer to manage a unique and final set of banking REST/JSON APIs.
 The resulting hybrid architecture approach enables the best of both worlds and builds a fast and secure API Economy.

 More information about data in [MPLbank Readme].